Chapter 17: Shenandoah II: Leadership and Survival

 too alarmed about five mortar rounds landing inside the perimeter, but

-the shelling did serve to perk up the entire unit, from the afternoon
+the shelling did serve to perk up the entire unit from the afternoon

-camp ceased.
+base camp ceased.

 Only the Korean veterans in our unit had ever experienced a